On Intersecting IFS Fractals with Lines: Abstract

 \section{Abstract}

-IFS Fractals - the attractors of Iterated Function Systems in Euclidean space - have motivated plenty of investigation to date, due to their simplicity and applicability in various fields, such as the modeling of plants in computer graphics, and the design of fractal antennas.
-The statement and resolution of the Fractal-Line Intersection Problem is imperative for a more efficient treatment of applications.
+IFS fractals - the attractors of Iterated Function Systems - have motivated plenty of research to date, partly due to their simplicity and applicability in various fields, such as the modeling of plants in computer graphics, and the design of fractal antennas.
+The statement and resolution of the Fractal-Line Intersection Problem is imperative for a more efficient treatment of certain applications.
 This paper intends to take further steps towards this resolution, building on the literature.
-We provide a verifiable condition guaranteeing intersection with any line passing through the convex hull of an IFS fractal, shown in $\R^d$ for hyperplanes.
+For the broad class of hyperdense fractals, a verifiable condition guaranteeing intersection with any line passing through the convex hull of a planar IFS fractal is shown, in general $\R^d$ for hyperplanes.
 The condition also implies a constructive algorithm for finding the points of intersection.
-We give several numerical conditions that guarantee an infinite number of approximate intersections if there is at least one.
-In our effort to quantify the intersection, we provide an explicit formula for the well-known invariant measure of IFS.\footnote{A preprint of the article has been submitted for consideration in Fractals \copyright\ 2012 World Scientific Publishing Company http://www.worldscientific.com/worldscinet/fractals}\\
+Under certain conditions, an infinite number of approximate intersections are guaranteed, if there is at least one.
+Quantification of the intersection is done via an explicit formula for the invariant measure of IFS.\footnote{The first draft of the paper was shared on Dec.
+23, 2011.
+The second draft was submitted on Dec.
+25, 2012 and was accepted for publication on Jun.
+29, 2014 in the journal Fractals \copyright\ 2014 World Scientific Publishing Company \url{http://www.worldscientific.com/worldscinet/fractals}.} \ \\ \mscclass{28A80 (primary); 37F99, 52A35 (secondary).} \keywords{fractals, attractors, IFS, invariant measure, transversal.}